Thursday, April 17, 2025

 eagles, pheasants, lions and hawks,

-rummaged for sortilege and symbol and flag,
+rummaged for sortilege, symbol and omen,

 so many grand, trumped-up

-prophecies and crusades
+prophecies and crusades;

-for thick stacks of troops
+and the thick stacks of troops

 layered in roads and crossroads

-of bloodlines now buried in dust
+bloodlines buried in dust,

 far below the latest, biggest, richest castles,

-taller than any before,
+taller than anything before,

-high and haughty above those graves
+high and haughty above those graves,

 yes, more magnificent and wondrous,